Pre-commit Quality Gates

 Execution Environments

-Pre-commit gates run in two distinct environments with different characteristics:
+Pre-commit gates run in two distinct environments:

 DevBox (Local Execution)